GabbyT50/Point-of-Sale-System-/README.md

 In summary, this code manages a shopping cart system by allowing users to add, remove, and view products, handle checkout and payments, alert for low stock, and provide a user-friendly interface through a main menu.

-# What are the assumptions or limitations regarding the code operation ?
+# What are the assumptions and limitations regarding the code operation ?

 ## Assumptions: